skippyr/dl/README.md

 ## ❡ About

 An enhanced directory listing utility available for Windows, Linux and MacOS.
-It includes new features such as a new data layout, colors and icons, improving usability and readability.
+It includes new features such as a new layout, colors and icons, improving usability and readability.

 <p align="center">
   <img alt="" src="assets/preview-macos.png" width=1020 />